-- 1) A 'Motion to move to the Previous Question' can be used in order to move directly into Voting Procedure while still being in debate on a Resolution or Amendment.
-In case the Committee currently is in a Closed Debate in time in favour, passing this motion will move the Committee directly into time against.
+- A 'Motion to move to the Previous Question' can be used in order to move directly into Voting Procedure while still being in debate on a Resolution or Amendment.
+In case the Committee currently is in a Closed Debate in time in favor, passing this motion will move the Committee directly into time against.
 It requires a 2/3 Majority to pass. - 2) 'Motion to Extend Debating Time': This motion decides whether to extend the debate time set by the chair; it passes with a Simple Majority or by decision of the Chair.
 The Chair has the authority to overrule such votes to maintain the schedule, however, Chairs are asked to respect the Delegates' wishes. - 3) 'Motion to Retake Votes': This motion decides whether the votes should be retaken, it passes with a Simple Majority or by the decision of the Chair. - 4) A 'Motion to Split the House' can be used if a Delegate wants to retake votes while abandoning the possibility of abstaining.
-If this Motion passes, delegations may only vote in favour or against the Resolution or Amendment currently discussed.
-It passes with a Simple Majority.

-- 5) A 'Motion for a Roll Call Vote' will force each Member of the House to explicitly state its vote in favour, against or an abstention after being called upon by the President.
+If this Motion passes, delegations may only vote in favor or against the Resolution or Amendment currently discussed.
+It passes with a Simple Majority. - 5) A 'Motion for a Roll Call Vote' will force each Member of the House to explicitly state its vote in favor, against or an abstention after being called upon by the President.
 It requires a Simple Majority or a decision of the Chair to pass. - 6) A 'Motion to Divide the Question' can be used by Delegates in order to separate the Resolution into two reasonable sections.
 The specification on how exactly these two parts shall look has to be done by the Delegate proposing the Motion.
 The Motion only affects the Operative Clauses.
 After passing the Motion and having a Delegate clarifying the divisions there will be another voting on this separation of the Resolution.
 Abstentions will be in order during this procedure.
 In case the Resolution is split into two divisions, these divisions must be voted upon separately in the end of debate, when voting on the Resolution as a whole.
 Debate however will not be split.
-The motion passes with a Simple Majority or by decision of the Chair. - 7) A 'Motion for an unmoderated caucus' will disrupt Debate and move the Committee into a situation similar to Lobbying procedure.
+The motion passes with a Simple Majority or by decision of the Chair. - 7) A 'Motion for an Unmoderated Caucus' will disrupt Debate and move the Committee into a situation similar to Lobbying procedure.
 Delegates are not restricted to the official seating order during unmoderated caucus and can consult each other in order to clarify certain questions which have arisen during debate.
 This may include coming to agreements with each other on Amendments or specific clauses of a Resolution.
 The Chairs will set the exact time for the unmoderated caucus before entering it.
-2/3 Majority is required for this Motion to pass, however it may be overruled by the Chairs if they do not see the necessity of an unmoderated caucus at the point. - 8) A 'Motion to Appeal to the Decision of the Chair' can be employed if Delegates get the impression that the Chairs did not act in accordance with the Rules of Procedure.
-However, if the Chairs can prove that they acted accordingly to the Rules of Procedure, this Motion may be overruled.
-It needs a 2/3 Majority to pass. - 9) A 'Request for a Follow-up' can be raised if a Delegate who has previously stated a Point of Information does not feel like his or her question has been answered adequately.
-Whether the Request is granted or not depends on the decision of the Chairs.
+2/3 Majority is required for this Motion to pass, however it may be overruled by the Chairs if they do not see the necessity of an unmoderated caucus at the point.